Injunction to end Windsor border protest granted following Ontario court hearing

 The blockade has been on Huron Church Road in front of the bridge since Monday.
 The group is protesting COVID-19 mandates.

-On Friday morning, protestors appeared to opened one lane on Huron Church Road into Canada from the United States, but police say the road remains blocked.
+On Friday morning, protestors appeared to open one lane on Huron Church Road into Canada from the United States, but police say the road remains blocked.

 Windsor Mayor Drew Dilkens announced the intent to seek an injunction on Thursday.
 He said every day that the border crossing is closed there is a $400 million impact on the economy.